During the COVID-19 pandemic, UCare is here to help you understand what you need to do to stay safe and get the care you need.

 9 am – 5 pm, Monday – Friday

-No-cost transportation to and from medical, dental and pharmacy visits. (only available for certain plans)
+No-cost transportation to and from COVID-19 testing, COVID-19 vaccines and medical, dental and pharmacy visits. (only available for certain plans)

 8 am – 5 pm, Monday – Friday